mouadziani/mouadziani/README.md

   <img alt="Git Stats" src="https://github-readme-stats.vercel.app/api?username=mouadziani&show_icons=true&hide_border=true" align="right" height="150" />
 </a>

-I am a Software Engineer & Full-Stack Web Developer with more than **4 years of experience** at private IT companies. also as a freelancer, graduated with a Master's degree specialised in Computer System Engineering and passionate about software engineering, with strong background in PHP, Laravel ecosystem, Javascript/Typescript, Java and Python.
+Hey !
+I'm [Mouad ZIANI](https://mouadziani.com) a Software Engineer & Full-Stack Web Developer with more than **4 years of experience** at private IT companies. also as a freelancer, graduated with a Master's degree specialised in Computer System Engineering and passionate about software engineering, with strong background in PHP, Laravel ecosystem, Javascript/Typescript, Java and Python.

 ### 📦 I'm currently working on...
 - [SaaSify](https://github.com/mouadziani/saasify) (Not public yet), A free and opensource [laravel spark](https://spark.laravel.com/) alternative as a built-in SaaS portal based on laravel cashier & [TALL Stack](https://tallstack.dev/), which provide a headless billing/subscriptions/invoices management which you can easily integrate into your fresh or existing laravel project.